10 Unique Ideas for Decorating Tall Walls

 Big spaces can support big pieces.
 Architectural salvage stores are chockablock with nothing-else-like-it doors, windows, mirrors, signage, corbels, mantels and more.
 If you really want to wow, you can create a whole scene from ghosts of buildings past, in both traditional and modern styles.

 Frank Lloyd Wright brought American architecture to the forefront.
-These houses are some of his best work.

 Hang Statement Lights